Bryant vs. LIU Prediction, Game Preview: FCS Spring Football

 Why LIU will win

-Coming back, the team that was unable to move the ball, should be better at helping the defense that was not right, but did a lot of bending – not breaking – completely.
+Coming back, the team that was unable to move the ball should be better moot to help a defense that was not perfect, but did a lot of bending — not breaking — completely.

 The skills to go with an experienced defense are going to improve the parts completely which should be enough to win a few games on their own.